-With simplicity, flat design and minimalism gaining even more steam in 2017, will these trends continue as the design world enters into 2018?
+With simplicity, flat design and minimalism gaining even more steam in 2017 and 2018, will these trends continue as the design world enters into 2019?
 Or will new trends appear that cause minimalism and flat design to go the way of skeuomorphism circa early 2008?
 Or, with nowhere else to go, will realistic design metaphors once again take center stage?

 The bar will be raised

 Design prophecy #1: In 2019, the bar for what’s considered “great” design will raise even higher.
 This goes beyond designing a beautiful app.
 The greatest apps of 2018 will be the ones where the design and the user experience work perfectly together to create a truly delightful user interaction.

 We’ll also see interactions that we’ve never seen before.
 You think snapchat had some hidden and questionably innovative UI interactions?
 Well other applications will adopt this method, ultimately making these interactions more discoverable and intuitive.
 Think the pull-to-refresh interaction which first appear around 2008 in an app called Tweetie.

 Large imagery is here to stay

 Over the last 5 years or so, we’ve seen the proliferation of huge imagery that spans an entire web page, or the so called “Hero” image.

 This design trend is still going strong and will only grow stronger in 2019.
 The appeal of this design pattern is that it allows the designer to use emotion inducing imagery that’s impossible to miss (after all, it takes up the whole page!), while still being able to overlay key information.
 But don’t expect to grab any old high res image from Unsplash, slap some text on it and call it a day.
 There’s truly an art to placing meaningful text on top of an equally meaningful photo, and the best designers will do it the right way.